DevExpress/devextreme-documentation/api-reference/10 UI Components/dxSlideOut/1 Configuration/activeStateEnabled.md

 ---
 ---
 ##### shortDescription
-Specifies whether the UI component changes its state as a result of user interaction.
+Specifies whether the UI component changes its visual state as a result of user interaction.

 ---
 The UI component switches to the active state when users press down the primary mouse button.
 When this property is set to **true**, the CSS rules for the active state apply.
 You can change these rules to customize the component.